PluginCompany/magento-syntax-highlighter/README.md

 ## License
 The extension is licensed under the GPL 2 license.

-## Special thanks to all contributors of the [Codemirror project](https://github.com/codemirror/codemirror)
+### Special thanks to all contributors of the [Codemirror project](https://github.com/codemirror/codemirror) which made the syntax highlighting possible